Yurii-Laguta/JB4A-SDK-Android/index.md

 * **MobilePush Beacons Support** - The SDK supports MobilePush Beacons.
 * **Adjust Beacons Logging** - You can control the amount of logging for MobilePush beacons by setting the log level.
 * **Use Multiple Push Providers Cautiously** - If you use multiple push proviers, there are several things you should be aware of: [Troubleshooting]({{ site.baseurl }}/trouble-shooting/multiple-push-sdks.html).
-* **MessageID Recorded for App Open Events** - MessageID is now collected when users open the app from a push notification.
-This includes direct and indirect opens.

 #### Version 4.5.0